Joyce Chu: Early life

-Joyce Chu is a local Malaysian Chinese, born and raised in Johor Bahru, Johor, Malaysia.
+Joyce Chu is a local Malaysian Chinese of mixed Hainanese-Hokkien descent, born and raised in Johor Bahru, Johor, Malaysia.
 She has an older sister, Joana, and an older brother, Joey, who starred in some of her YouTube videos.
 She studied in Si Ling Secondary School in Singapore, but decided not to further her studies after completing GCE 'O' Level examination to focus on her career.
 She plays piano, guitar and ukulele.